jlettvin/Greased-Grep/README.md

     Options marked with    *  are implemented

 PATH INCLUDE:
-    When the {path} is followd by a brace list only filenames matching the list will be included in the search.
+    When {path} is followd by a brace list only filenames matching the list will be included in the search.
     Examples:
-       $ gg copyright .[.cpp,.md]  # Only files with these extensions
+       $ gg copyright .{.cpp,.md}  # Only search files with these extensions
-       $ gg copyright .['gg.*ion'] # Only files with 'gg' then 'ion' in filename
+       $ gg copyright .{'gg.*ion'} # Only files with 'gg' then 'ion' in filename

 OPTIONS:
     -{N}               # threadcount to cpu core ratio (1-9) (deprecate)